sagemath/trac_to_gh/Issue 2377.md

 # Issue 2377: [with patch, needs review] Bugfix for the new __copy__ method of SingularElement

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2377

 Original creator: SimonKing